Lucas3oo/ots-sw-info-gradle-plugin/README.md

   excludeArtifactGroups = ['com.example.mylib']
-  excludeOwnGroup = true // default true id the project has the group property set excludeProjects = ['my-cool-component-api','integration-testframework'] extraVersionInfo = ["Version description for $project.name $project.version"]
+  excludeOwnGroup = true // default true id the project has the group property set excludeProjects = ['my-cool-component-api','integration-testframework']
+  // extra text to add to the report extraVersionInfo = ["Version description for $project.name $project.version"]
-  // if an old report is submitted a "new to release" column is added to the version and license report. previousReportFile = layout.projectDirectory.file('config/versionReport/MyProduct_1_0_JavaVersionAndLicenseReport.csv') reportsDir = 'someFolder' // default build/reports/otsswinfo scanRootProject = false // default false if the project is a multiproject }
+  // if an old report is submitted a "new to release" column is added to the version and license report. previousReportFile = layout.projectDirectory.file('config/versionReport/MyProduct_1_0_JavaVersionAndLicenseReport.csv') reportsDir = 'someFolder' // default build/reports/otsswinfo scanRootProject = false // default false if the project is a multiproject
+  // in case the dependency lacks license info you can add it here additionalLicenseMetadata = ['org.eclipse:swt:4.12.0' : 'EPL-1.0', 'com.richclientgui:rcptoolbox:1.0.10' : 'EPL-1.0']
+}
 ```